optimovedevelopmobile/android-sdk-1/README.md

 The tenant token contains the following information:
 * `initEndPointUrl` - The URL where the **_tenant configurations_** reside
 * `token` - The actual token, unique per tenant
-* `config name` - The version of the desired configuration
+* `config name` - The name of the desired configuration

 ### Installation